GionniMarchettiMInstP/MASD/README.md

 These steps introduce how to use `metrics.py` and  `manifold_learning.py`

 ### Input Data
 The folder `fibrinogen_dataset` contains an overall number of 254  two-column files with extension .txt corresponding to UVRR, CD UV spectra of Fibrinogen in water solution alone, and in combination with either CNP or SiNP nanoparticles.
-The are named in the following way.
-The files input_UVRR_i,  input_CD_i, input_UV_i where index i corresponds to a different temperature for each i of bulk spectra, i.e. Fibrinogen in solution alone.
+They are named in the following way.
+The files input_UVRR_i,  input_CD_i, input_UV_i where index i corresponds to a different temperature for bulk spectra, i.e., Fibrinogen in solution alone.
 The files with same names above but with an additional label either CNP or SiO2NP, e.g.  input_UVRR_CNP_i, correspond to spectral data of Fibrinogen in presence of either Carbon nanoparticles or Silica nanoparticles, respectively, at each temperature.

 ### Data Standardization